mordori/Philosophers/README.md

 - The program internally calculates time in microseconds for accuracy.

-- The timestamps of the printed states are in milliseconds.
+- The timestamps of the printed states are in milliseconds since the start of the simulation.

 <br>